Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

-Spencer Torkelson and his .372 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Jose Urena on September 9 at 6:10 PM ET.
+On Sunday, Spencer Torkelson (.372 on-base percentage in past 10 games, 53 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the White Sox.
+He had a one-hit performance in his last game (1-for-4) against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox